milan-odedra/COVID-19-Data-Processing-and-Visualization/README.md

 First, download the folders and files.
 Install all nesseccary libraries (if not already installed).
 They can be found below.
 Then run main.py.
 Now you should have the GUI infront of you.
-By clicking on the buttons on the right you call our functionalities.
+By clicking on the buttons on the right of the GUI you call our functionalities.
+It may be that you have to wait a few second before the functions makes itself visible.
 Some have a UI in the terminal in order to function so look out for that.
 That's all, have fun!

-If it doesn't work bouble check if the files are in your folder and the paths are correct or if all the nesseccary libraries are installed.
+If it doesn't work double check if the files are in your folder and the paths are correct or if all the nesseccary libraries are installed.

 Here is the list of libraries:
 1. customtkinter